 If you want to read more about interesting fintech projects, you can go here.

 Digital banks are the new black in fintech.
-It’s not strange though considering the huge spectrum of benefits and the convenience they grant.
+It’s not strange, though, considering the huge spectrum of benefits and the convenience they grant.
 The market is still full of untapped opportunities for rookie digital-bank contenders to try their hand in.
-However, building a mobile-only bank is quite a hustle that requires an experienced tech team.
+However, building an online banking app for only mobile devices is quite a hustle that requires an experienced tech team.